 Monthly Philippine Agro-climatic Review and Outlook

-In April, the country experienced various weather systems, including the Northeasterly windflow, shear line, intertropical convergence zone (ITCZ), easterlies, low pressure area (LPA), and localized thunderstorms.
+In May, the country experienced various weather systems, including the frontal system, intertropical convergence zone (ITCZ), easterlies, low pressure areas (LPAs), ridge of high-pressure area (HPA), southwest (SW) monsoon and localized thunderstorms.

-The highest recorded rainfall for the month was at Hinatuan Synoptic Station (425.8 mm), followed by Dipolog Synoptic Station (268.5 mm), and Borongan Synoptic Station (266.0 mm).
+The highest recorded rainfall for the month was at PSPC, Mambusao Synoptic Station (616.8 mm), followed by Hinatuan Synoptic Station (528.2 mm), and Borongan Synoptic Station (489.9 mm).

 No tropical cyclone entered or developed within the Philippine Area of Responsibility (PAR) during the month.